henrydatei/wikifolio-api/README.md

 - Somebody with an approved wikifolio account should test and report if and how 2FA works (as reported in the issues, real investing/trading requires 2FA)
 - provide some Jupyter notebooks to demonstrate proper use of the "key features"
 - in the next days some other code contributions will be committed

+## Votes / Abstimmungen
+- which communication language is preferred?
+- DE : quantomas
+- ENG : ??